jeetsukumaran/DendroPy/doc/source/glossary.rst

     basal bifurcation
         On a :term:`tree`, a :term:`seed or root <seed node>` which has exactly two :term:`child nodes <child node>`.
-On :term:`rooted trees <rooted tree>` this (can) reflect actual information, but on :term:`unrooted trees <unrooted tree>` this is actually an artifact as the :term:`seed or root <seed node>` does not actually exist and is just an algorithmic necessity.
-In practical terms, this means that :term:`bipartitions
-        <bipartition>` calculations and operations on :term:`unrooted
+On a :term:`rooted tree <rooted tree>` this (can) reflect actual information, but on an :term:`unrooted tree <unrooted tree>`, this is actually an artifact, as the :term:`seed or root <seed node>` does not actually exist as it is just an algorithmic contrivance.
+In practical terms, this means that :term:`bipartition <bipartition>` calculations and operations on
-        trees <unrooted tree>` may result in undetermined and errorenous behavior.
+        :term:`unrooted trees <unrooted tree>` with basal bifurcations may result in undetermined and errorenous behavior.
 Thus, typically, on unrooted trees the basal bifurcation is collapsed to yield a basal trifurcation.

     basal trifurcation
         On a :term:`tree`, a :term:`seed or root <seed node>` which has exactly